wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 ![The diagram shows the different components and ways you can send data from your Kubernetes environment.
 The details are explained above.](images/kubernetes_overview_diagram.png)

-To use the Wavefront Collector for Kubernetes, you need to set up our Kubernetes integration.
+To use the Wavefront Collector for Kubernetes, you must set up our Kubernetes integration.
 Use one of the following options:
-* [**Recommended**] Directly through the Tanzu Observability user interface.
+* [**Recommended**] Directly by using the Tanzu Observability user interface.
   1. Log in to your Wavefront instance and click **Integrations** on the toolbar.
   1. Search for the Kubernetes integration and click it.
-  1. Install the integration using Kubernetes cluster or OpenShift.
+  1. Install the integration using a Kubernetes cluster or OpenShift.
 You can [preview the setup steps here](kubernetes.html).

   ![A screenshot of the deployment options.](/images/kubernetes_installing_options.png)

 * Follow the guidelines given in the [Bitnami guide](https://bitnami.com/stack/wavefront/helm).

-{% include tip.html content="After installing  by using the Kubernetes integration, you can customize it to fit the needs of your environment and use case.
+{% include tip.html content="After installing the Wavefront Collector for Kubernetes by using the Kubernetes integration, you can customize it to fit the needs of your environment and use case.
 See the [docs on GitHub](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes#configuration) and examples for different use cases. " %}